Plan your Teams voice solution

 This article helps you decide which Microsoft voice solution is right for your organization.
 After you've decided, the article provides a roadmap to content that will enable you to implement your chosen solution.

-You might want the simplest solution—Phone System with Calling Plan.
+You might want the simplest solution—Teams Phone with Calling Plan.
 This is Microsoft's all-in-the-cloud solution that provides Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN), as shown in the following diagram.
 With this solution, Microsoft is your PSTN carrier.

-If you answer yes to the following, then Phone System with Calling Plan is the right solution for you:
+If you answer yes to the following, then Teams Phone with Calling Plan is the right solution for you:

 - Calling Plan is available in your region.